 Onehunga War Memorial Pool

 If you’re going for a swim just to train and want a no-fuss pool, then the Northern Arena in Silverdale is for you.
 The pools were crafted in Italy and specifically designed with swimmers in training in mind.
 The water has low levels of chlorine, which makes it more gentle on your skin.
 There’s an eight-lane training swimming pool for those wanting to get serious.
 Please note, access to this pool is on a membership basis, for casual swims you're better off heading to Stanmore Bay.

 West Wave Pool And Leisure Centre

 A popular spot for Westies, the West Wave Pool and Leisure Centre will certainly cool you off this summer.
-Purpose-built for the 1990 XIV Commonwealth Games, there’s a lane pool, spa pol, sauna and steam room.
+Purpose-built for the 1990 XIV Commonwealth Games, there’s a lane pool, spa pool, sauna and steam room.
 Give the hydroslide a try or feel like you’re at the beach when they turn on the waves.
 If you’d like to try some diving, there’s one-metre, three-metre and five-metre boards.